ADMISSION REQUIREMENTS & CHECKLIST

 III.
 GRE (Graduate Record Examination)

 IV.
-The TOEFL (Test of English as a Foreign Language) is required for all applicants whose native language is not English.
-If the applicant received a degree in the United States, this test is waived.
-The TOEFL is only valid for two years from the date the test was taken.
+The TOEFL (Test of English as a Foreign Language) or the IELTS (International English Language Test System)is required for all applicants whose native language is not English.
+If the applicant received a degree in the United States within the past two years, this test is waived.
+Both the TOEFL and the IELTS are only valid for two years from the date the test was taken.

 The web site for ESL is www.lehigh.edu/~inesl/.